310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Still, does that mean you haven’t decided on what you'll do for the Tanabata Festival?

-There’s not much time left… You'll have your performance plans and outfits late like this.
+There’s not much time left… It's too late to prepare your performance plans or outfits, even.
 {% endbubble %}

 {% bubble Subaru %}